Bright-Ogheneovoh/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script for files listing
+a script that prints the type of the file named